Gaussian Random Functional Dynamic Spatio-Temporal Modeling of Discrete Time Spatial Time Series Data: Abstract

-Part $(b)$: Proof of part $(b)$ follows the similar lines of the proof of part $(a)$.
+Part $(b)$: Proof of part $(b)$ is similar to that of part $(a)$.
 Firstly, we state a simple lemma. \begin{lemma} Let us consider two real valued functions $u(z)$ and $v(x,y)$ such that both of them are $k$ times differentiable.
 Then the composition function $u(v(x,y))$ is also $k$ times differentiable. \end{lemma}

 \begin{proof} Proof of this lemma is basically a generalization of chain rule for multivariate functions and can be found in advanced multivariate calculus text books.
 We give a brief sketch of the proof.
 First we clarify the term $k$ times differentiable for the function $v(x,y)$.
 It means all mixed partial derivatives of $v(x,y)$ of order $k$ exist.
 We prove the lemma using mathematical induction.
 Firstly, We show that the lemma is true for $k=1$ and then we show that if the lemma is true for $k-1$ then it must be true for $k$ as well.